kelseymorsebrown/codeAcademy/docs/rails_notes.md

   - You create `@messages` in the Messages controller's index action.
 - For each message, we use `<%= message.content %>` and `<%= message.created_at %>` to display its content and the time when it was created.

+### Layout file

+The layout file (`app/views/layouts/application.html.rb`) lets you build a base view that contains all the common elements of your site, such as CSS files, the header, and the footer.
+The `<%= yield %>` defines the portion of the layout that child templates can fill in.

 ## Associations

+### Has Many / Belongs To

 You can create multiple models that have associations.
 For example, if you have two models named `Tag` and `Destination`